 The Stretch Zone Method® is neither and it is both.
 You see it depends on the circumstances.
 For instance, is the stretch before an athletic activity then active?
 After a marathon it is passive.
-Many factors such as: Is the muscle in a tonic protective contraction to prevent an injury; is it a muscle in a shorten position from repetitive overuse syndrome; Are you working with a person with a neuromuscular condition (Parkinson’s, M.S. cerebral palsy, etc.) Is the person servilely de-conditioned, or elderly all determine whether the stretch is
+Many factors such as: Is the muscle in a tonic protective contraction to prevent an injury; is it a muscle in a shorten position from repetitive overuse syndrome; Are you working with a person with a neuromuscular condition (Parkinson’s, M.S. cerebral palsy, etc.) Is the person servilely de-conditioned, or elderly all determine whether the stretch is passive or active.

 How long does the Stretch Zone Method® hold the stretch for?

 With regards to tempo, Stretch Zone prescribes to a 2-second hold in some cases 6-8 seconds or longer in others.
 Research indicates that 2-second holds can work well with weak phasic muscles, but tight tonic postural muscles (i.e. erector spinae) need at least 6-8 seconds to fully respond.
 We believe that tempo is contingent upon other factors as well, such as… is the stretch before or after an athletic activity.
 Is it in the morning or evening?
 Is the stretch for stress reduction, performance or rehab?

 Another difference is that Stretch Zone takes the positioning and stabilization of clients to a whole new level.
 The patent pending Stretch Zone Stabilization System was built to conveniently convert any standard table (stationary or portable) into a practitioner-assisted stretching table and is easily added to or removed in under a minute.
 The adjustable belts, pads and straps allow for the speedy extension of muscles further than the central nervous system would normally permit making an imprint on neuromuscular system.

 Is there any science behind what Stretch Zone offers?